-14. THE THAILAND PERSONAL DATA PROTECTION ACT (PDPA)
+THE THAILAND PERSONAL DATA PROTECTION ACT (PDPA)

 - The Personal Data Protection Act B.E.
 2562 (2019) (PDPA) was published on 27 May 2019 in Thailand's Government Gazette.
-(Eng, Thai) - The PDPA is under the supervision of the Ministry of Digital Economy and Society and the main supervising authority of the PDPA is the Office of Data Protection Committee (Office). - It became effective on 1 June 2022. - School is the "Data Controller" means a person or juristic person having decision-making on the collection, use, or disclosure of personal information (PDPA Section 6).
+(English, Thai) - The PDPA is under the supervision of the Ministry of Digital Economy and Society and the main supervising authority of the PDPA is the Office of Data Protection Committee (Office). - School is the "Data Controller" means a person or juristic person having decision-making on the collection, use, or disclosure of personal information (PDPA Section 6).

+Personal Data

+Sensitive Data

-Personal Data Sensitive Data Any information relating to a natural person, which enables the identification of such person, whether directly or indirectly, but not including information of deceased persons. racial or ethnic origin Personal Data Sensitive Data Any information relating to a natural person, which enables the identification of such person, whether directly or indirectly, but not including information of deceased persons.
+Any information relating to a natural person, which enables the identification of such person, whether directly or indirectly, but not including information of deceased persons.